snowdriftcoop/snowdrift/BUILD.md

     :load app/DevelMain.hs
     update

-NB: After loading the site in a browser, the Enter key brings the prompt back.
+After loading the site in a browser, the Enter key brings the prompt back.

 To reload the site after changes, type